 Upper Falls spills at 109 ft high can be seen at the Brink of the Upper Falls or the Upper Falls viewing area by Uncle Toms Trail.

 Haydens Valley is another must-see attraction in Yellowstone for tons of wildlife!
 If you plan on driving the lower loop, which has the most attractions anyways, you will likely drive through Haydens Valley!

 Located North of the Yellowstone Lake and Mud Volcano, be prepared to see tons of Bison!
 During our time driving through, we were also lucky to spot a coyote.

 Again, the best time to see wildlife will be during dusk and dawn!
 However, we drove through around 2-3 pm and still saw tons of Bison.

 Other visitors of Haydens Valley include grizzly bears, wolves, and waterfowl.

 West Thumb Geyser Basin and Yellowstone Lake

-Located in the Southeast area of the park, the West Thumb Basin and Yellowstone Lake is another must-see attraction in the park!
+Located in the Southeast area of the park, the West Thumb Basin and Yellowstone Lake are another must-see attraction in the park!